xchainjs/xchainjs-lib/packages/asgardex-bitcoin/README.md

 **Return**: `Array` of `objects`

-### .getBlockTime()

-_Async_

-Get the average block publish time in seconds

-**Return**: `number` in seconds

 ### .calcFees(`memo`)

 _Async_

-Calculates the fee rate, the fee total estimate, and estimated confirmation time for getting a transaction into the next 10 blocks.
+Calculates the fee rate and the fee total estimate for fast, regular, and slow transactions.
 Add a `memo` for a vault TX

 **memo**: `string` _optional_